 Additionally, to deter employees who may be feeling ill from reporting to work and/or attempting to mask symptoms, employers should assess their paid and unpaid leave programs and provide flexibility as needed.

-What should we do if an employee informs us that she suspects she has COVID-19?
+What should we do if an employee informs us that they suspect they have COVID-19?

 The employer should have a discussion with the employee reporting symptoms of COVID-19, as outlined below.
 Discussion of an employee’s confidential medical information should be handled by designated individuals within the company who are trained to handle sensitive information and who are knowledgeable regarding what questions may be asked pursuant to the relevant jurisdiction’s laws (e.g., human resources professionals who manage the company’s leaves of absence).

 - The employee should be instructed to stay away from the workplace.

 - The employee should contact a medical professional immediately.
 The employer should not permit the employee to return to the workforce without a fitness-for-duty certification or until the employee otherwise meets CDC guidelines for when it is safe to return to work after experiencing COVID-19 symptoms.

 - If the employee is found to have contracted COVID-19, the CDC and local health department should be contacted immediately, likely by the employee’s healthcare provider.